Diagonals of rational functions: from differential algebra to effective algebraic geometry (unabridged version): Creative telescoping of rational functions in three variables associated with genus-two curves with split Jacobians

 As far as our algebraic geometry approach is concerned, the intersection of the algebraic surface corresponding to the denominator of the rational function (\ref{Ratfonc4}) with the hyperbola $\, p \, = \,\, \, x \, y\, z \, $ gives the planar algebraic curve (corresponding to the elimination of the $\, z $ variable by the substitution $\, z = \, p/x/y$):

 One easily finds that this algebraic curve is (for $\, p$ fixed) a {\em genus-two} curve, and that this higher genus situation does not correspond to the "almost elliptic curves" described in subsection \ref{finding} namely an elliptic curve transformed by a monomial transformation.
 How a ``true'' {\em genus-two} curve can give two $\, j$-invariants, namely a telescoper with two Hauptmodul pullbacked $\, _2F_1$ solutions?
-We are going to see that the answer is that the Jacobian of this {\em genus-two} curve is in fact isogenous to a product $\, {\cal E} \times \, {\cal E}' \,$ of {\em two elliptic curves} (split Jacobian).
+We are going to see that the answer is that the Jacobian of this {\em genus-two} curve\footnote[1]{An algebraic geometer will probably recall that it is very well-known that a genus two curve {\em may} have Jacobian isogeneous to a product of elliptic curves.
+This is not the case in general.
+The genus two curves that have a (nonconstant) map to an elliptic curve have this property.
+Our purpose in section (\ref{split}) is to perform a creative telescoping calculation in such a selected situation. } is in fact isogenous to a product $\, {\cal E} \times \, {\cal E}' \,$ of {\em two elliptic curves} (split Jacobian).

 .2cm